muawiz-farooqi/routing-networks/readme.md

 Clay Gifford
 1001918296

+# An application which simulates a router/router protocol using sockets

 # Compilation Instructions:

 1. navigate to the directory the source code and config files are located in and open a terminal